MehmetMHY/insightred/README.md

    export PINECONE_API_KEY=""
    ```

+   - Checkout

-3. Make sure to source/activate your environment variables:
+3. Make sure to source/activate your environment variables and your python environment:

    ```
    source .env